Property Tax Information

 If you have a question regarding delinquent taxes, please contact the Marquette County Treasurer at 906-225-8425, or to visit the Treasurer's web site, click here.

 If you have a question regarding the taxable or assessed value of your property, contact your city or township assessor.
 For a listing of assessors, click here.

 If you know the taxable value of your property, you can use the millage rates below to get an estimate of your property taxes.
 Find the city or township and school district in which the property is located in the chart below.
 If the property is your principal residence, use the PRE tax rate; if it is not your principal residence, use the NON-PRE tax rate.
 Divide the millage rate by 1,000 and multiply by your taxable value.
-For example, if a property is a principal residence, with a taxable value of 50,000, and is located in Humboldt Township, in the NICE school district, annual property taxes would be $1,355.91 (50,000 X 27.1181/1,000).
+For example, if a property is a principal residence, with a taxable value of 50,000, and is located in Humboldt Township, in the NICE school district, annual property taxes would be $1,400.79 (50,000 X 28.0158/1,000).
 Millage rates are considered final as of October 2020.
 Use this table for estimating only.